Balance Payments and Refunds API

 payee_email | string | yes | Email of someone who already has an order on this event. |

 amount | integer | yes | Amount in pence.
-Always positive: set is_refund for a refund. |
+Always positive for both payments and refunds. |

-type_id | integer | yes | Payment method: 1 cash, 2 cheque, 3 card (taken outside Seaty), 4 bank transfer. |
+type_id | integer | yes | Method: 1 cash, 2 cheque, 3 card (taken outside Seaty), 4 bank transfer. |

-notes | string | no | An optional note stored against the payment. |
+notes | string | no | An optional note stored against the entry. |

-date_payment_made | string (date) | no | ISO date the payment was made.
+date_payment_made | string (date) | no | ISO date the payment or refund was made.
 Defaults to today. |

-Two rules it enforces
+Two rules they enforce

 These are the same safeguards as the admin tools: